chanzuckerberg/napari-segmentation-workshop/content/workflow/allencell.md

 ## What does this plugin do?

-The Allen Cell Segmenter consists of a *pre-designed* classical image segmentation workflow for many cellular components, specifically for **3D data**.
-You can choose from images which most resemble your data andadjust parameters within the workflow steps to optimize the segmentation quality of your data.
+The Allen Cell Segmenter plugin consists of a *pre-designed* classical image segmentation workflow for many cellular components, specifically for **3D data**.
+You can choose from a set of images which most resemble your data, and adjust parameters within the workflow steps to optimize the segmentation quality of your data.

 The plugin workflow itself is broken into 3 discrete parts:
 - **Preprocessing** >